iqiyi/dpvs/doc/tutorial.md

 client: curl 123.1.2.3
 ```

-> There exists other solutions to acheive the OSPF-cluster model the like.
+> There exists other solutions to acheive the OSPF-cluster model and the like.
 For example, OSPF and quagga can be replaced with BGP and [bird](https://bird.network.cz/), respectively.
-If you are interested, pls refer to related docs or consult the network administrator.
+If you are interested, please refer to related docs or consult the network administrator.

 <a id='fnat-keepalive'/>